 Read more about medicines that may trigger asthma symptoms.

 - Check with a pharmacist before taking over the counter medicines such as:

-- Bisoprolol may interact with other medications and herbal supplements, so check with your doctor or pharmacist before starting bisoprolol or before starting any new medicines.
+- Bisoprolol may interact with other medicines and herbal supplements, so check with your doctor or pharmacist before starting bisoprolol and before starting any new medicines.